memorymusicllc/Essentia/README.md

 ### Accessing Results

-After a successful analysis, each analysis type is stored as a separate JSON file in Google Cloud Storage.
+After a successful analysis, each analysis type is stored as a separate JSON file in Cloudflare R2.
 You can access them via the URLs returned in the response:

 ```javascript
 // Example: Accessing MFCC results